Justin Hilton

-Justin Hilton (born December 8, 1988) is an American football wide receiver for the Florida Tarpons of the American Arena League (AAL).
+Justin Hilton (born December 8, 1988) is an American former football wide receiver.
 Hilton played college football at Indiana State.

-Early years
+Early life

 Hilton attended Harmony High School in Harmony, Florida.

 College career

 Hilton played college football for Indiana State.

 Professional career

 Cincinnati Bengals

-Following the 2012 NFL Draft, Hilton was signed as an undrafted free agent by the Cincinnati Bengals.
+Following the 2012 NFL draft, Hilton was signed as an undrafted free agent by the Cincinnati Bengals.
 Justin was Waived by the Bengals on August 29, 2012.

 Hilton was signed to the Bengals practice squad on January 1, 2013.
 He was moved to the Bengals team roster on January 7, 2013.
 He was waived on May 2, 2013.

 Tampa Bay Storm

 On July 3, 2013, Hilton was assigned to the Tampa Bay Storm of the Arena Football League.
-Hilton was reassigned on July 7th.
+Hilton was reassigned on July 7.
 Hilton was assigned again on July 11, 2013.

 Tennessee Titans

 Hilton was signed by the Tennessee Titans on July 30, 2013.
 On August 26, 2013, he was waived by the Titans.